stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/README.md

 ## Credits

-Coding help from external sources:
+Research help from external sources:

-- Utilized Module-14-Mini-Project (Crowdfunding App) as a template to begin coding the website.
-Included most of the functionality except for comment models, relationships, and javascript/controllers for adding comments and editing blog posts.
+- Utilized office hours for initial understanding on regular expressions.
-- Utilized my own Project-2 (Convention Planner) app for design and handlebars.
+- Utilized https://regexr.com/ to test functionalities.
-- Utilzied TAs and office hours for help with front-end/back-end GET requests that involved multiple models.
-Also, applying those GET requests within handlebars.
+- Utilzied MDN Web Docs for basic functionaility of matching an email (a-z,0-9, ^, $, etc.).
-- Utilized StackOverflow for miscellaneous code help and ideas.
+- Utilized StackOverflow for boundaries, look-ahead and look-behind functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>